excelwithcorey/EV_Population/README.md

 When organizing my table information, I actively think about questions to understand the dataset more.

+## Methods Used
+1. Data Cleaning and Wrangling: The first approach is to gather the data.
+Followed by cleaning the data to make sure NULL values and missing values are exposed to further utilize the data.
+* Create a database and table we want to make sure that the table contents match the CSV.
+* Import CSV file that includes the data.
+* Ensure that the data is able to be used with no NULL values.
+We can confirm that there will be no NULL values due to filtering when creating our data type.
+2. Exploratory Data Analysis (EDA): This process answers our questions geared toward the project.
+This step is important to understand the smaller details in the data to make more observations.
+3. Conclusion

 ## Analysis Info
 * Market Share
 * Range Analysis